Courses

 EMEN 5053 (3) Leading Technical Organizations

+Leadership of technical, complex organizations is challenged by the pace of technology development, innovation, hyper competition by new entrants and a workforce that demands to be engaged and recognized.
 Examining relevant technical organization leadership skills using the context of stakeholder value creation is the basis of this course.
-The class explores how leaders multiply their abilities by leading through others, developing an accountable team, building enduring employees, managing customer and supplier relationships, exhibiting leadership presence, dealing with challenging situations and creating and executing strategies.
+The class explores how leaders multiply their abilities by leading through others, develop an accountable team, build enduring relationships, exhibit leadership presence, and create executable strategies.

 Repeatable: Repeatable for up to 3.00 total credit hours.